kaltura/DeveloperPortalDocs/documentation/02_Media-Ingest-and-Preperation/Bulk-Content-Ingestion.md

 In the XML format the order the fields is not important (since each field is defined atomically).
 Additionally, fields with empty value can simply be skipped and not defined in the entry element.
-The structure and field names respect that of the {% extlink Kaltura Bulk Upload XML Schema https://developer.kaltura.com/api-docs/#/Bulk%20Upload %}.
+The structure and field names respect that of the [Kaltura Bulk Upload XML Schema](https://developer.kaltura.com/api-docs/#/Bulk%20Upload).

-If you're comfortable with PHP as a programming language, we recommend reviewing the GitHub project: {% extlink Kaltura's Bulk Upload XML Content Migration Sample Scripts https://github.com/kaltura/kaltura-bulk-upload-migration-samples %}.
+If you're comfortable with PHP as a programming language, we recommend reviewing the GitHub project: [Kaltura's Bulk Upload XML Content Migration Sample Scripts](https://github.com/kaltura/kaltura-bulk-upload-migration-samples).

 ## The bulk upload job API

-After you've created the CSV or XML file you wish to submit for ingestion, call the {% extlink media.bulkUploadAdd action https://developer.kaltura.com/api-docs/#/media.bulkUploadAdd %} to execute the ingestion job.
+After you've created the CSV or XML file you wish to submit for ingestion, call the [media.bulkUploadAdd action](https://developer.kaltura.com/api-docs/#/media.bulkUploadAdd) to execute the ingestion job.
-Once submitted, you can use the {% extlink bulk service https://developer.kaltura.com/api-docs/#/bulk %} to review the status of your ingestion job or abort it.
+Once submitted, you can use the [bulk service](https://developer.kaltura.com/api-docs/#/bulk) to review the status of your ingestion job or abort it.